 The Suncloud Mayor Polarized sunglasses are a personal favorite because they are affordable and durable and should be on your list for cheap backpacking fishing gear.
 While polarized isn’t completely necessary, they allow you to properly see fish in the water.

 Orvis has done it again by creating the ultimate lightweight 2-in-1 fly/spin combo rod, making it the best hiking fishing rod.
-At $229 you cannot do better.
+And at a great price, you cannot do better.